minio/minio/browser/README.md

 Open [http://localhost:8080/minio/](http://localhost:8080/minio/) in your browser to play with the application

-### Run Minio Browser with live reload on custom port
+### Run MinIO Browser with live reload on custom port

 Edit `browser/webpack.config.js`